Shawn-Nichol/Cybersecurity_tools/README.md

-# TryHackMe SOC Level 1
+# TryHackMe

+Here you will find walkthroughs for modules and CTFs.